While living in Orlando for 3 years, I received a lot of comments that I needed to try RunDisney races…but I admit I never did!

 I couldn’t quite convince myself to pay the high fees, when I only race a few times per year.
 But I’m quite sure a girls racecation in the future will have me lined up looking like Tinkerbell or Sleeping Beauty…gosh just the costume options already have my head spinning!

-With that in mind, I chatted up runners that LOVE themselves some Disney and have tons of great Run Disney race tips to offer.
+With that in mind, I chatted up runners that LOVE themselves some Disney and have tons of great Run Disney race tips to offer because I know these runs are some of your favorites.

 A lot of runners will tell you this is far more stressful than the training or race morning…be prepared to type fast and plan well with friends if running together.